svermeulen/vim-easyclip/README.md

 ### Disclaimer ###

-This plugin is very new and as such probably contains bugs.
-It is not very well tested on systems other than my own.
+This plugin is very new and as such may contain bugs.
 Feedback and contributions welcome!

 ### Todo ###